-All practitioners should be confident of the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information which is sensitive and personal, and should be treated as 'special category personal data'.
+All practitioners should be confident of the processing conditions under the Data Protection Act 2018 and the GDPR which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'.

-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing by adding the detail to CPOMS.
-All staff will receive training on CPOMS on entry to the school but, if in doubt about recording requirements staff should discuss with the designated safeguarding lead immediately.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements staff should discuss with the DSL.

-When a child has made a disclosure, the member of staff/volunteer should:
+- Record as soon as possible after the conversation.
+Use the schools Child Protection Recording system which at Roundwood Park School is the CPOMS system.
+(Child Protection Online Management System). - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map available on CPOMS to indicate the position of any injuries and a clear description of the injury.

-- Record as soon as possible after the conversation by logging the detail of the disclosure on CPOMS.
-All staff are provided with log in details to access to CPOMS on their entry to the school.
-Where access to CPOMS is not available, staff / visitors should log their concerns on a record of concern sheet which is to be passed to the DSP immediately. (pro-forma available on the Hertfordshire Grid for Learning (HGFL)) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the body map on CPOMS to indicate the position of any injuries.
-Where CPOMS is not available staff should draw a diagram to indicate the position of any injuries that have been seen. - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court - All records need to be given to the Designated Senior Person promptly.
+- Record statements and observations rather than interpretations or assumptions. - Do not destroy any original records of handwritten notes in case they are needed by a court. - All records need to be given to the DSL promptly.
 No copies should be retained by the member of staff or volunteer.

-The Designated Senior Person will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
+The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.